American Loan & Trust Company (New York, NY)

 Measures

-Paid smaller accounts on demand; persons presenting large checks were requested to wait a few hours.
+Met small depositors' demands in cash; requested persons presenting large checks to wait a few hours.

 Newspaper Excerpt

-The run on the American Loan and Trust company was continued this morning.
+The run on the American Loan and Trust Company continues this morning.

 Source